Monmouth Beach — “Men of Honor”

 —United States Life-Saving Service oath

-Captain Nelson Lockwood
+• Captain Nelson Lockwood

 Born in New York in August 1845, as a youth Nelson worked in a brass foundry but the sea drew him to Monmouth Beach.
 By 1898 it appears he had left the US Life-Saving Service.
 He was working as an agent for Merritt-Chapman Wrecking Company, a marine salvage business.
 He was still active — assessing ships, passengers and cargo for loss and/or damage — when a terrible series of storms hit the NJ coast during 1913-14.

 After setting up the first wireless telegraphy poles in Galilee in 1902, the Nelson Lockwood Fish Company was incorporated in 1909.
 It included Nelson Sr. and Jr. and Charles B. Lockwood, in the wholesale and retail fish business.
 Based in Galilee, family seafood operations date back to 1892.
-They owned a large home and nearby a storefront for many years.
+The family owned a large home and nearby a storefront for many years.
 The business was enduring and nearly immortal — a “Lockwood’s Sea Food” sign summits (see below) Bruce Springsteen and his E-Street Band during an album cover shoot there in Summer 1973.

 Nelson Lockwood was a guy who didn’t let the big ones get away.
 According to the Asbury Park Press, he caught a 25-foot, 2,000-pound shark in July 1907 and he hooked an 800-pound shark in September 1910.
 Both off Galilee shores.
 As to the regular catch in those days, it was usually lots of butterfish and weakfish.